WE 2017: Taraji P. Henson Is Fed Up With Social Media [VIDEO]

 As the keynote speaker at Women’s Empowerment this year, the Washington, D.C. native addressed a packed arena where the inquiry of the day was “How to Build a Lasting Empire?”

 Henson credits the importance of “Togetherness” with helping establish her empire.
 She recalls a group of girlfriends that have had her back no matter what.
-“You can’t build an empire without your foundation and for me, that’s my sisters, my family,” notes Henson.
+“You can’t build an empire without your foundation and for me, that’s my sisters — my family,” notes Henson.
 She also credits God with being central to her foundation.
 Without God, “you’re screwed.”

 For the Latest Entertainment News: Follow @Foxy107104